-When an aging loved one transitions from living independently to long-term care, it’s often a choice between an assisted living community or a board and care home.
+When an aging loved one transitions from living independently to long-term care, it’s often a choice between an assisted living community or a residential care home, sometimes called a board and care home.

 Let’s take a closer look at each of these types of senior living.

-Assisted living is ideal for seniors who need help with some activities of daily living (ADLs) but are interested in leading a social, active lifestyle.
+Assisted living provides long-term housing and care for seniors.
+It’s ideal for seniors who need help with some activities of daily living (ADLs) but are interested in leading a social, active lifestyle.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Senior living choices have expanded as the needs and expectations of older adults have changed over the past several decades.
 Figuring out the best option for your loved one’s needs is crucial for keeping them healthy, active, and safe.
-At no cost, our Senior Living Advisors can guide you through all the senior living options and help you find the right fit for your family.
+At no cost to you, our 400-plus local experts can guide you through all the senior living options and help you find the right fit for your family.

 The information contained on this page is for informational purposes only and is not intended to constitute medical, legal or financial advice or create a professional relationship between A Place for Mom and the reader.
 Always seek the advice of your health care provider, attorney or financial advisor with respect to any particular matter, and do not act or refrain from acting on the basis of anything you have read on this site.
 Links to third-party websites are only for the convenience of the reader; A Place for Mom does not endorse the contents of the third-party sites.